BL0CK-X/api-developer-program/README.md

 ## Intro Video

+Here's the short video (5 minutes) introduction: https://youtu.be/X-g5OXVbv7g

+We have more thorough video tutorial (55 minutes) that creates an API from beginning to end, and goes over important details: https://youtu.be/l5QgAL8OgbE

-You can watch an intro video here if you prefer that.
-All of the information in the video is contained within this README.
+All the information in the video is contained within this README.

 ## Background